Aidan Nichols

-John Christopher "Aidan" Nichols (born 17 September 1948) is an English academic and Catholic priest.

-Nichols served as the first John Paul II Memorial Visiting Lecturer at the University of Oxford for 2006 to 2008, the first lectureship of Catholic theology at that university since the Protestant Reformation.
-He is a member of the Order of Preachers (Dominicans) residing in the Priory of St Michael the Archangel in Cambridge, England.
+John Christopher "Aidan" Nichols (born 17 September 1948) is an English Catholic academic and Dominican priest.
+He served as the first John Paul II Memorial Visiting Lecturer at the University of Oxford from 2006 to 2008, the first lectureship of Catholic theology there since the Protestant Reformation.

 Early life

 Nichols was born in Lytham St Annes, Lancashire, on 17 September 1948.
 He graduated with first-class honours from Christ Church, Oxford, with a degree in modern history.

 Religious life

 Nichols entered the Dominican Order in 1970.
 He spent the next seven years at Blackfriars, Oxford, during which time he was ordained to the priesthood.
 He then moved to Edinburgh, where he served as a chaplain at the University of Edinburgh.
 He received his doctorate at Edinburgh in 1986.
 Between 1983 and 1991, Nichols was lecturer in dogmatics and ecumenics at the Pontifical University of St. Thomas Aquinas in Rome.
 In 1990 he was awarded the degree of Licentiate of Sacred Theology from the university.
 In 2003, the master of the Dominican Order conferred on Nichols the degree of Master of Sacred Theology.

-From Rome.
-Nichols moved back to England and to Cambridge, where he began as assistant Catholic chaplain, then as an affiliated university lecturer (1998) as prior of St Michael's for two terms between 1998 and 2004, and again for a third term from 2013.
+From Rome, Nichols moved back to England and to Cambridge, where he began as assistant Catholic chaplain, then as an affiliated university lecturer (1998) as prior of St Michael's for two terms between 1998 and 2004, and again for a third term from 2013.

+Since finishing his third term as prior of Cambridge Nichols has lived in California at St. Michael's Abbey and now lives in the Dominican Priory in London.